taoky/tsumugu/README.md

           Included file regex (even if excluded).
 Supports multiple --skip-if-exists <SKIP_IF_EXISTS>
           Skip file regex if they exist.
-Supports multiple --allow-mtime-from-parser
+Supports multiple --compare-size-only <COMPARE_SIZE_ONLY>
+          File regex for those compare size only in HEAD requests.
+This only works with head_before_get --allow-mtime-from-parser
           Allow mtime from parser if not available from HTTP headers -h, --help